krystal/terraform-provider-katapult/README.md

 - `make build` — Build provider binary into `bin/terraform-provider-katapult`
-- `make install` — Build provider binary, and install it to `~/.terraform.d/plugins/katapult.io/katapult/katapult/{VERSION}/`, allowing Terraform to use custom builds.
+- `make install` — Build provider binary, and install it to `~/.terraform.d/plugins/registry.terraform.io/krystal/katapult/{VERSION}/`, allowing Terraform to use the custom builds.
 - `make test` — Run unit tests.
 - `make testacc` — Run acceptance tests.
 By default it prevent requests to Katapult's API to create real resources, and instead playback previously